ClaudioZandonella/trackdown/README.md

 # Installation

 This package is not on CRAN.
-To use this package please un the following
+To use this package please run the following code:
-code:

 ``` r
 devtools::install_github("ekothe/rmdrive")